TI1NF/Praktikum-SDA/README.md

 This repository contains the codes for Data Structure & Algorithm Lab tasks and/or exercise.

+Each directory consists one person's own code files.

 Read this DOCUMENTATION carefully before you get started.

 # Environment Preparation